johnperry-math/AoC2023/More_Detailed_Comparison.md

     }

 ```
 Unlike Ada's enumerations, you *do not* get a linear ordering, an iteration, or array indexing for free.
 You don't get the ability to print them out for free.
 You don't get the ability to copy the value of one enumeration to another for free (i.e., `let enum2 = enum1`).
 You don't even get the ability to test for equality!
-You have to implement those features via traits, though Rust's macro system lets you get some of it *almost* for free.
+You have to implement those features via traits, though Rust's annotation system lets you get some of it *almost* for free.
 The following declaration gives me a `Direction` type that I can print in debug format, test for equality, and copy from one value to another.

 ```rust
     #[derive(Debug, PartialEq, Eq, Clone, Copy)]